IBM/assetTracking/readme.md

 For the code used to build this virtual device, we will be using a framework called Node-Red which is a low code environment which allows for drag and drop of preconfigured nodes to easily build applications.

-IBM Cloud has a starterkit for IoT applications that comes with a Node-Red application and an instance of the IoT Platform service already bound to it.
+IBM Cloud has a starter kit for IoT applications that comes with a Node-Red application and an instance of the IoT Platform service already bound to it.

 1. Go to your IBM Cloud dashboard
 2. Click on **Catalog** at the top right of the page